 “Probably not,” Zelnick said regarding a baseball comeback.
 “We had a tough history with MLB.
 It’s no secret there [that] we lost a great deal of money with them.
 And I don’t like losing money.”

-The history of 2K's involvement in baseball is marked by both dominance and decline:
+The history of 2K's involvement in baseball is marked by both extreme dominance and a steep decline:

 Potential for Future Football Innovation

-Despite the lack of a current project, Zelnick did leave a small window open for football.
-While he isn't looking to return to baseball, there is hope that 2K could revisit the NFL space if a viable opportunity arises.
+Despite the current lack of a project, Zelnick left a small window open regarding the future of football.
+While he has essentially closed the door on baseball games, there is a slim hope that 2K could revisit the football space if a viable opportunity arises.

-Because EA Sports holds exclusivity over high-end football action simulations, any future 2K project would likely take an "arcade-y" approach.
-This could mirror the style of titles like MLB The Bigs, focusing on an exaggerated, over-the-top version of the sport rather than a direct competitor to the simulation-heavy Madden series.
-For now, however, fans of both football and baseball will have to continue looking elsewhere for their sports gaming fix.
+Because EA Sports holds exclusivity over high-end simulation-style football action, any future project from 2K would likely adopt an "arcade-y" approach.
+This could mirror the style of titles like MLB The Bigs, focusing on an exaggerated, over-the-top version of the sport rather than attempting to compete directly with the simulation-heavy Madden series.
+For now, however, fans will have to look elsewhere for their primary sports gaming fix.